 On October 18, the Swedes forced the small Prussian garrison of Demmin to surrender.
 The garrison obtained free withdrawal and retired to Anklam.

 On October 19

 - Hamilton sent Generals Horn and Fersen at the head of 5,000 men to occupy Pasewalk and Torgelow.
 Meanwhile, the Swedish army was resupplied with bread and cereals from Prenzlau and surroundings and then marched to Pasewalk where Hamilton intended to wait for the results of the operations of the Russian and Austrian armies.
 If the general situation did not evolve, Hamilton would be unable to take up his winter-quarters in Prussian territory as instructed by Stockholm.

-- Wedel encamped near Suckow.
+- Wedell encamped near Suckow.
 His small corps had been severely weakened when he had sent back the Plettenberg Dragoons from Boitzenburg to rejoin Dohna’s Army.
-With his small force, Wedel could not contemplate an attack against the good Swedish positions.
+With his small force, Wedell could not contemplate an attack against the good Swedish positions.
 He limited himself to skirmishes.

 On October 20, the Prussian coys under Captain von Lehwald defending Anklam retired to Ückermünde where they joined the II./Garrison Regiment I von Puttkamer.
 Their position had become untenable when the Swedes took position in Torgelow and Pasewalk.